platformsh/platformsh-docs/src/golive/troubleshoot.md

 ---
 title: "Going Live - Troubleshooting"
 weight: 4
+description: |

-description: "If all steps above have been followed and the site still does not resolve (after waiting for the DNS update to propagate), here are a few simple self-help steps to take before contacting support."
+  If all steps above have been followed and the site still does not resolve (after waiting for the DNS update to propagate), here are a few simple self-help steps to take before contacting support.
 sidebarTitle: "Troubleshooting"
 ---

+{{< description >}}

 ## Verify DNS